 this post contains affiliate links; thank you for your support

 Using scissors with play dough:

 Whenever the hooligans play with play dough, I set out several pairs of scissors.
 They’re always one of the most popular tools on the table.
-Play dough is easy to cut through, and provides a great medium for little ones to get started with.
-You can give your child regular safety scissors for this activity, or you can use plastic scissors
+Play dough is easy to cut through so it’s great for helping kids who are just learning how to use scissors.
+You can give your child regular safety scissors for this activity, or you can use plastic scissors designed for cutting dough.

 Cutting up drinking straws: